mrocklin/blog/_posts/work/2018-12-12-gpu-python-challenges.md

 Numpy/cupy/PyTorch/Tensorflow
 -----------------------------

-The Numpy story is generally smoother, mostly because of the recent excitement around deep learning over the last few years.
+The Numpy story is generally smoother, mostly because of the excitement around deep learning over the last few years.
 It seems like most large tech companies have made their own deep learning framework, each of which contains a partial clone of the Numpy API.

 This is great, because there is a ton of good functionality to choose from, but somewhat painful, because the ecosystem here is fragmented.
-There are some things that would be good to see going forward
+There are some things that would be good to see going forward to heal this rift:

 -   A standard way to communicate low-level information about arrays between frameworks like device memory pointer, datatype, shape, and so on.
 This